 What to do if a driver gets a traffic ticket in Virginia?

-Firstly, the traffic law violator must decide how will he/she plead, whether guilty or not guilty.
-Then the traffic law violator must act on the court date listed on her/his traffic ticket.
-If the traffic law violator does not act in time, the court could suspend your driver’s license.
+Firstly, the driver who recieved a VA uniform summons must decide how will he/she plead, whether guilty or not guilty.
+Then the motorist must act on the court date listed on her/his VA uniform summons.
+If the offender does not act in time, the court could suspend your driver’s license.
 If he/she chose to plead guilty then he/she can pay their fee through various ways such as via mail, online, or in person.

 How does a driver get a traffic ticket dismissed?